 Steroidal medication should not be used if your dog has corneal ulcers.
 Also, do not use prescription eye medication on other pets without first consulting with your veterinarian.
 Antibiotic/steroid eye medication is not appropriate for fungal or viral infections; for example, cats often get an eye infection from herpes virus and steroids can complicate this condition rather than resolve it.
 So if your kitty is showing similar symptoms as your dog, do not assume you can give Fido's eye dedication to Fluffy!

 Your dog may experience stinging in the eye when the medication is administered-- if they react violently you should contact your veterinarian as another condition may be present that is causing discomfort.
 Increased thirst and urination due to the steroid content of eye medication sometimes occurs.
 Less frequently, gastrointestinal symptoms are also seen.
-When administering a new medication to your dog, or cat, always be on the lookout for signs of allergic reaction, such as swelling of the face or itching.
+When administering a new medication to your pooch, or cat, always be on the lookout for signs of allergic reaction, such as swelling of the face or itching.
 Discontinue use and consult your veterinarian if you suspect an allergic reaction.
 In large doses, this medication can be toxic, and you should not allow your pet to ingest it.

 Eye medications with both antibiotics and steroids are not uncommon, as bacterial infections of the eye require both antibiotics to fight bacterial infection, and steroids to reduce inflammation of the eye, which is painful and can be damaging to your pet’s eye.
-Although administering eye medication can be challenging, keeping the area clean and uncontaminated and positioning your pet for easy instillation of medication, will be helpful in ensuring medication is effective in resolving the condition.
+Although administering eye medication can be challenging, keeping the area clean and uncontaminated and positioning your pet for easy administration of medication, will be helpful in ensuring the medication is effective in resolving the condition.
 A little practice and patience may be required on the part of both you and your pet!
 If you require help, sometimes an extra set of hands makes all the difference.